What is an interest-only lifetime mortgage?

 Roll-up lifetime mortgage

 No monthly payments.
-The loan and any interest is paid by the sale of your home when you pass away or move into care.
+The loan and interest is paid by the sale of your home when you pass away or move into permanent care.

 Drawdown lifetime mortgage

-A drawdown lifetime mortgage is like a roll-up lifetime mortgage, but you take the loan in instalments, leaving cash in an interest-free reserve account till you need it.
+A drawdown lifetime mortgage is like a roll-up lifetime mortgage, but you take the loan in instalments, leaving cash in an interest-free reserve account until you need it.

 Flexible lifetime mortgage